-What's happening with North Carolina's public education:
+What's happening in North Carolina's schools:

 Per-student funding for classroom materials is less than half of what it was before the recession, forcing teachers to buy school supplies with their own money to make up the difference.
 SINCE 2008-09, PER-STUDENT FUNDING FOR CLASSROOM MATERIALS HAS FALLEN BY 54%, adjusted for inflation and enrollment.